 Russia produced 2,700 MT of rare earths in 2019, flat from 2018.
 The country’s government is allegedly “unhappy” with its supply of rare earths, and the companies IST Group and Rostec made a US$1 billion investment into production a few years ago.

 It’s expected that production in Russia will increase over time through the development of pre-existing rare earths fields.
 The country now accounts for roughly 1 percent of global production.

 Madagascar recorded rare earths extraction of 2,000 MT in 2019, the same production as the year before.
 The country holds the Tantalus rare earth project, which is said to contain 562,000 tonnes of rare earth oxides.

 Thailand’s rare earths production increased to 1,800 MT in 2019 from 1,000 MT in 2018.
 Its rare earths reserves are not currently known, but the country remains a top 10 producer outside of China.

 Mine production: 1,000 MT

 Back in 2012, a US$8.4 billion rare earths deposit was discovered in Brazil.
-So far, it seems little energy has been put into the discovery — last year, rare earth tonnes mined in the country decreased a little, sinking from 1,700 MT in 2017 to 1,000 MT in 2018, the same as both Thailand and Burundi.
+So far, it seems little energy has been put into the discovery — last year, rare earth tonnes mined in the country decreased a little, sinking from 1,100 MT in 2018 to 1,000 MT in 2019.

 The country reportedly hosts several rare earth materials deposits with concentrations against its northwestern border with China and along its eastern coastline.
 Vietnam is interested in building its clean energy capacity, including solar panels, and is said to be looking to produce more rare earths for its supply chain for that reason.